01alex/FEUP-SDIS/README.md

 - Java standalone application for PC/Mac

 ## Additional Services and Improvements

 After the basis architecture has been implemented, the group will propose to develop a few extra functionalities in order to achieve a more complex and realist application.

 The characteristics defined below are expected to be functional in the final version.

-### Security
+### Security / Authentication

+Access to the application should only be granted after the user authenticates by inputting his username and password.

-### Peers Failure Tolerance
+### Failure Tolerance
-###

-### Botnet

-We would like to test our application using another distributed computing system, a botnet.
-Botnet is a number of inter-connected devices used by a botnet owner to perform various tasks.
-Botnets can steal data, send spam, allow the attacker access to the device and its connection.
-Botnets follow a **Client-Server** or a **Peer to Peer** architecture.
+The application should handle effectively faults such as
+- Crash of a peer, including if that peer is the owner of the metadata of the service;
+- Internet disconnection

 ### Scalability

-The application should scale with ease: a similar performance should be achieved, whether 1 or 1000 users are using the app.
-The group considers this will come as a good consequence of the architecture improvement.

-### Consistency

-The application should be consistent, i.e. it should correctly manage concurrent events and file uploads.
-For example: if a User A modifies or deletes a file, the User B shouldn't be able to use it anymore.

-### Authentication

-Access to private **box's** should require authentication: users need to input the *username* and *password*.

-### Fault tolerance

-The application should tolerate faults with ease, such as temporary internet disconnections and resume a file upload whenever the connection comes back.
+The implemented architecture should be able to support an application hosting whether a restricted or wide number of users.

 ## Proposed grade ceiling